Research table: Soy for relief of menopausal symptoms

 Learn more about ways to treat menopausal symptoms.

-Current studies suggest eating moderate amounts of soy foods is safe for breast cancer survivors [1-2].
+Studies suggest eating moderate amounts of soy foods is safe for women who’ve had breast cancer [1-2].

-Eating soy may lower the risk of breast cancer recurrence and mortality, but more studies are needed to confirm these findings [1-2].
+Eating soy may lower the risk of breast cancer recurrence (a return of breast cancer) and death, but more studies are needed to confirm these findings [1-2].

 Learn more about soy.

-Read our perspective on soy and breast cancer recurrence and survival (April 2015).*
+Read our perspective on soy and breast cancer recurrence and survival.*

 Learn about the strengths and weaknesses of different types of studies.